rafaelsantino/Analyzing-Tux-Racer-Commercial-Edition/README.md

 this also reveals why it crashes sometimes with the music enabled when you have the original sdl.dll that comes included with the game itself

+i also wonder, why cant we just make somehow the c++ redistributable log the whole source code of tux racer 1.1?

 # Less Technical things:

 found texture matching in this texture: